Soccer in Canada: 1980–1999

-2000–present
+2000–2009

 Place Soccer Canada, in Downtown Ottawa, is the headquarters of the Canadian Soccer Association.

 In 2000, Canada's men's team won the CONCACAF Gold Cup for the first time.
 Canada had finished in a tie in group play with South Korea, but won the tie-breaking coin toss to advance to the quarter-final, where they beat Mexico 2–1 on an extra-time golden goal.
 In the semi-final, Canada beat Trinidad and Tobago 1–0, and beat invited side Colombia 2–0 in the final.
 As a result of being named CONCACAF champions, Canada travelled to the 2001 Confederations Cup in Japan, earning a memorable 0–0 draw with Brazil thanks to a stellar performance from Gold Cup Most Valuable Player, goalkeeper Craig Forrest.

 At the next Gold Cup in 2002, Canada reached the semi-final for the second time but lost to the United States, on penalty kicks, who would go on to win the tournament.
 Despite their success in the Gold Cup, Canada's senior men's side failed to qualify for either the 2002 or 2006 World Cup.

 Also in 2002, Canada hosted the first ever FIFA U-19 Women's World Championship with games in Edmonton, Victoria, and Vancouver.
 The final between Canada and the United States was played at Edmonton's Commonwealth Stadium, with the U.S. winning on a golden goal.
 Canadian Christine Sinclair received the tournament's Golden Ball as MVP and Golden Boot as leading goal-scorer.
 Rounding out 2002, Canada's senior women's team, with several players from the U-19 squad, met the United States in the 2002 CONCACAF Women's Gold Cup final, where the U.S. won on yet another golden goal.
 Still later that year, Sinclair led the U.S. NCAA Division I in goals scored as she helped the University of Portland win the national championship.